weston-bailey/seir_526_p4/Weston-Bailey-p4-pitch.md

 ### 2. & 3.
 What is your goal with this project?/Who is the user for your app?/What is the User Flow?

-To gain a foundational knowledge of machine learning and the use of tensorflow, and then apply it in a 'machine learning playground' style app for a user to interact with.
+Personal goal: To gain a foundational knowledge of machine learning and the use of tensorflow.

+App goal: Apply tensorflow in a 'machine learning playground' style app for a user to interact with.

-I would like to create a simple ts model in python and port it over to tensorflow.js so the a user could interact it in the browser.
+Overall plan: I would like to create a simple ts model in python and port it over to tensorflow.js so the a user could interact it in the browser.

 the deliverable of this project will be aimed at users who are interested in understanding machine learning by interacting with an ai directly by training it and seeing the results